Dpdl-io/DpdlEngine/Install_requirements.md

 2) Compiled in memory at runtime and executed (full ANSI C99 compilant)

 Mode 2) can be activated by pushing the optino 'dpdl:compile' on the dpdl stack before embedding the code

+The Dpdl native API library 'dpdlnativeapi' provides also a <ins>Security check</ins> to guarantee that the library have not been compromised.
+Therefore the embedded C code execution cannot be mangled internally and guarantees the correct execution of C code.
+In the case the library is updated, the corresponding verification checksums needs to be adjusted in 'DpdlEngine.ini" config.

 ## Embedded 'Python' code